 So, let them cool completely on the baking sheet.
 You will see that they firm up nicely, but also taste much better once they are cold.

-Mix 1/4 of coconut butter with 8 drops of stevia or 2 tsp of powdered sweetener.
+Make a coconut glaze: Mix ¼ of coconut butter with 8 drops of stevia or 2 teaspoon of powdered sweetener.
 Warm until pourable and brush or pour over the cookies.

 - Low Carb Coconut Flour Pancakes

 Tried this recipe?
 Give it a star rating below!

 The Best Keto Coconut Flour Cookiesfrom Sugar Free Londoner